bradmoore314/SE-Checklist/README.md

-# Site Walk Checklist Application
+# Kastle Wizard

-A comprehensive web application for digitizing and streamlining security equipment tracking during site walks.
+A comprehensive web application for digitizing and streamlining security equipment tracking during site assessments.
 This application replaces traditional Excel-based tracking systems with a modern, intelligent web interface.

 ## Table of Contents
 1. [Project Overview](#project-overview)